City tour - National Museum - Colony Harbor - Kaffemik

 DO NOT INCLUDE: Beverages or snacks - please bring your own.

-Experiences in and around Nuuk - on your own
+Nuuk - on your own

 The city is full of history and culture.
 The Greenland National Museum & Archives are divided into several buildings with an interesting story to tell about Greenland's history.
 The museum has excellent collections, including the well-preserved mummies from Qilakitsoq near Uummannaq.
 The mummies were found by locals back in 1972, in a burial ground for 6 women and 2 children.